 MYTH #2: X-ray Mail Screening Is Enough

 Many organizations have X-ray for mail screening, but X-rays are primarily useful for identifying only explosives.

 Chemical, biological, radiological and nuclear (CBRN) threats require other specialized equipment and training.
 These threats are not detected by X-ray.

 X-ray technology is often misunderstood.
-It is not designed to isolate small amounts of low density powder or liquids and cannot identify chemical, biological or nuclear threats.
-X-ray scanning systems are a first line of defense to detect threats that contain high density materials, like the metals found in IEDs (Improvised Explosive Devices) or PIES (Power Source, Initiator, Explosives & Switches), weapons, sharps and blades.
+It is not designed to isolate small amounts of low-density powder or liquids and cannot identify chemical, biological or nuclear threats.
+X-ray scanning systems are the first line of defense to detect threats that contain high-density materials, like the metals found in IEDs (Improvised Explosive Devices) or PIES (Power Source, Initiator, Explosives & Switches), weapons, sharps and blades.

 The technical definition for x-ray is “electromagnetic radiation of high energy and very short wavelength (between ultraviolet light and gamma rays) that is able to pass through many materials opaque to light.”